extenv/extenv/README.md

 ## Hi, Senior 👋
-I'm Ivan Maulana, I'm interested in NodeJS environtment.
+I'am Ivan Maulana, a multi platform software engineer who likes to  building various useful software for peoples and I also like to read and modify other people's code.
+I'm interested in the NodeJS environment.
 ##  My Github stats
 ![Van GitHub stats](https://github-readme-stats.vercel.app/api?username=extenv&show_icons=true&theme=tokyonight)
 ##  Most used language